 Roof Installation:

 We use IB PVC roofs exclusively, because in my opinion it is not only the best flat roofing product on the US market, but it creates a completely watertight blanket over the entire roof.
-With IB, I can look customers straight into their eyes and honestly say: “My roof will not leak!”
+With IB, I can look customers straight into their eyes and honestly say: “Your roof will not leak!”

-New IB flat roof
+New IB flat roof.

 The reason why IB is such a great roofing system is the hot-air fusion welded seams.
 Once we weld two sheets of IB roofing membrane, a permanent bond is created, eliminating the possibility of water penetrations.
 Additionally, IB manufactures all the flashing components, which speeds up the installation process, and minimizes installation error.